Lava quickly swallowed his Ford Mustang. But he's more upset about his destroyed R2-D2 mailbox

 In the process of evacuating the area, Hale, who owns a small rental car company, took several trips to his home to remove vehicles but left behind the Mustang since it wouldn't start.

-"Here's the funny thing about that car,' he said "It was stolen four times.
+"Here's the funny thing about that car," he said.
+"It was stolen four times.
 Each time there'd be a little bit of damage they did and I'd fix it up."

-Hale was able to return to the area briefly to check on his home, but he found the lava had inundated his home and destroyed it.
+Hale was able to return to the area briefly to check on his home, but he found the lava had inundated the house and destroyed it.

 "It was unreal and kind of like crazy...
-A nightmare I can't wake up from,' he said.
+A nightmare I can't wake up from," he said.
 "But at the same time I'm safe.
 My kids are safe."